A Computational Framework for Solving Wasserstein Lagrangian Flows: Examples of Wasserstein Lagrangian Flows

-To transform the potential energy term into a dual-linear form for the classical \gls{SB} problem, we consider the reparameterization $\hclagr_t =\lagr_t + \sqrttwolagrsbat{} \log \qm_t$, which translates between the drift $\nabla \lagr_t$ of the probability flow \textsc{ode} and the drift $\nabla \hclagr_t$ of the Fokker-Planck equation \citep{song2020score}.
-With detailed derivations in \cref{app:sb}, the dual objective becomes
+To transform the potential energy term into a dual-linearizable form for the \gls{SB} problem, we consider the reparameterization $\hclagr_t =\lagr_t + \sqrttwolagrsbat{} \log \qm_t$, which translates between the drift $\nabla \lagr_t$ of the probability flow \textsc{ode} and the drift $\nabla \hclagr_t$ of the Fokker-Planck equation \citep{song2020score}.
+With derivations in \cref{app:sb}, the dual objective becomes

-We continue writing $\lagr_t$ to describe our methods below, although we optimize $\hclagr_t$ in the \gls{SB} case. \end{example}